 Have you ever been asked to pay a bribe?

 To build the prototype, privacy issues are addressed through the privacy and data protection principles set out by UN Global Pulse.
 These principles are designed to ensure that the data collected is handled with the utmost protection of the interests of the individuals speaking.

 A project involving analysis of people’s voices expressed on the radio naturally requires high levels of privacy considerations and protection.
 Even though radio is a public forum, Pulse Lab Kampala takes extra measures to protect the people behind the data and applies strict privacy principles to ensure that individuals are not exposed in a way that is to their disadvantage.

-Pulse Lab Kampala is the third lab of the United Nations Global Pulse network under the leadership of the UN Resident Coordinator.
-It supports the UN Country Team and the Government of Uganda to achieve the Global Goals for sustainable development.
+Pulse Lab Kampala is the third lab of the UN Global Pulse network.
+Under the leadership of the UN Resident Coordinator in Uganda, it supports the UN Country Team and the Government of Uganda to achieve the Global Goals for sustainable development.
 As a regional hub, it leverages data innovation, new sources of digital 'Big Data' and real-time analysis techniques.